EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 $_$;
 ```

-What's the big difference between this one and the previous version?
+What’s the big difference between this one and the previous version?
 Rather than examine the alpha_sequence table in our /current/ session, we figure out who and where we are, and make a completely separate connection to the same database using DBI.
 Then we find an unused value, INSERT that value into the alpha_sequence table, and commit that outside of our current transaction.Only then can we return the value to the caller.

 Postgres sequences also have a currval() function, which returns the last value returned via a nextval() in the current session.
 The lastval() function is similar, but it returns the last call to nextval(), regardless of the name used.
-We can make a version of these easy enough, because Pl/Perl functions have a built-in shared hash named '%_SHARED'.
-Thus, we'll add two new lines to the end of the function above:
+We can make a version of these easy enough, because Pl/Perl functions have a built-in shared hash named ‘%_SHARED’.
+Thus, we’ll add two new lines to the end of the function above:

 ```perl
 ...